BamideleAdewuyi/odin-recipes/README.md

 # odin-recipes
-Basic Recipes Website, containing links to recipes for lasagna, bolognaise, mashed potato, chicken katsu and chocolate cake.
+Basic Recipes Website, containing links to recipes for lasagna, mashed potato and chicken katsu.